oneapi-src/oneDAL/INSTALL.md

 7. Download and install Python>=3.7 (Windows\* only).

 8. Build oneDAL via command-line interface.
 Choose the appropriate commands based on the interface, platform, and the compiler you use.
+Interface and platform are required arguments of makefile while others are optional.
 Below you can find the set of examples for building oneDAL.
 You may use a combination of them to get the desired build configuration:

     - DAAL interfaces on **Linux\*** using **Intel(R) C++ Compiler**: